 Theoretically, to become engaged in the Unification Church, one must have been a member for three years, one must have recruited three new members, and one must have made the required financial contribution to the Indemnity Fund.
 This payment symbolizes Unification teaching that all of humanity shares in the debt owed for the betrayal of Jesus and that we must all pay for this collective sin.
 In the Matching Ceremony, a couple is called before the Reverend and Mrs. Moon, who explain the significance of the Blessing and ask them to adjourn to a separate room to decide whether to accept the match.
 As the church grew, the Blessing Committee was formed to rule on matches, but in the early days and in the case of his family, the Reverend Moon made the matches himself.

 The Holy Wine Ceremony is usually held the same day as the Matching Ceremony.
 Facing the man, the woman drinks half a cup of blessed wine and then passes the cup to the man.
 The woman drinks first to symbolize Eve, the first to sin and now the first to be restored to grace.
 The few drops left in the cup are sprinkled on a Holy Handkerchief to be used after the Blessing at the Three Day Ceremony.
-After a couple receives the Blessing, there is a private Indemnity Ceremony in which the husband and wife each ritually and symbolically “beat” Satan out of the other with sticks.
+After a couple receives the Blessing, there is a [usually not] private Indemnity Ceremony in which the husband and wife each ritually and symbolically “beat” Satan out of the other with sticks.